Mica Peak Conservation Area

 So I turned around and walked the three and a half miles back to my car.
 That’s when I read the sign.
 The sign on the other side of the road mentioned that the trail was closed that direction due to the decks of four bridges being destroyed during a devastating wild fire a few years ago.
 It would be nice to get those rebuilt along with the deck of the bridge I had to stop at.

 The Palouse Cascade Trail spans the entire state of Washington and ends just a few miles from the Trail of the Coeur d’Alene’s which almost spans the Idaho panhandle.
 The Hiawatha Trail is also an abandoned section of the Milwaukee Road.
 I hope to check other sections of the Palouse Cascade Trail in the near future.
 The section I walked today is one of the most beautiful and interesting trails I have ever explored.
+I went back recently and more photos can be found here.

 Mt Spokane State Park, Quartz Mountain Lookout and the Vista House.